Elwood9245/Mynotes-network/Readme.md

 # About

-This repository is used to storage my notes of learning comuputer networking.
+This repository is used to storage my notes of comuputer networking.

 Learning how to use git and Github is also one of my purpose.